joshuaned/comp2000_2025_ass1/README.md

 Since Cell inherits from Rectangle, it allows me to not allow put rectangles into cell but also Cell.\
 This is useful for my program and future design implementations as for example, in the Button.java abstract class, I want to get information and data from a perticular plant, however the button is not a Cell, which could cause issues if the type was only Cell cell.
 But since Button extends Rectangle, it allows me to also create a 'dummy' plant to get the info from for my button, and can take the simple x, y, positioning from the object as it is a rectangle.
 #### How Generics support good design
 In my project Generics allow me to input a variety of fields/objects into my variables.
-For example instead of making a
+For example, instead of being stuck with only a variable that can hold an ArrayList, I can make it use the generic of List, so if I decided to create a different kind of list, I could do so.
+This allows flexability in programming for the developer.